pudly/schmopera-hugo/content/articles/what-s-so-special-about-a-voice-anyway.md

 I was newly married, renovating my home, and performing on stage _just_ enough to label myself as a "Professional Opera Singer".
 I knew who I was and what I wanted to do.
 Or at least I thought I did.
 I was convinced I could fix my problem.
 But, at my last concert whenever I sang the conductor would tilt her head abruptly in my direction.
 When I got back to my dressing room I knew I was done.

+> My daily practice videos documented slumped shoulders, and a variety of hair cuts.

 It took two years of voice specialists including one procedure where my larynx was pierced with a needle while awake.
 There were the three surgeries during which gel was inserted into my left vocal cord.
 Thankfully, I was asleep then.
 Finally, I invested in a formidable speech pathologist, and a kind-eyed therapist.
 Every second Thursday for almost four years they helped me discover what my voice was really made of.

 I practiced every day.
 And every day I wanted to give up.
 I took detailed notes of what was wrong with my voice.
 My daily practice videos documented slumped shoulders, and a variety of hair cuts.
 On rare days I just stared into the camera.
 What was all of this for?